 In this article, we will give a brief overview of these tools then compare when each might be appropriate.

 What is a Company Voluntary Arrangement (CVA )?

 CVAs are probably the best known creditor compromise tool.
-They have had significant use in recent years in seeking to address rent liabilities, particular in the retail and casual dining sectors.
-A high profile example is Debenhams, which was challenged by landlords as being unfair, largely unsuccessfully although some modifications were made.
+They have had significant use in recent years in seeking to address rent liabilities, particularly in the retail and casual dining sectors.
+A high-profile example is Debenhams, which was challenged by landlords as being unfair, largely unsuccessfully although some modifications were made.

-- Compromise by a company with all of its unsecured creditors – a CVA cannot compromise secured creditors such as banks or preferential creditors.
-Preferential creditors were recently extended to include HMRC claims for VAT and PAYE which increases the relevance of this issue.
+- Compromise by a company with all of its unsecured creditors.
+A CVA cannot compromise secured creditors such as banks or preferential creditors.
+Preferential creditors were recently extended to include HMRC’s claims for VAT and PAYE which increases the relevance of this issue.

 - All creditors vote together in a single class, approval of 75% by value of the creditors voting is required.
 Connected parties can vote but if more than 50% of unconnected creditors vote against, the proposal will fail.

 - While all creditors are in a single class, there is no requirement to treat all creditors equally.
-Some creditors may have very limited compromises imposed on them, while others will have a more substantial impact on them.
+Some creditors may have very limited compromises imposed on them, while others will be more substantially impacted.

 - The CVA will proceed without court sanction unless a creditor seeks to oppose during a 28 day challenge period.
 Challenge can be on the basis of procedural irregularity or unfair prejudice, where the creditor is treated worse than they would be in the alternative scenario (typically insolvency) or where certain creditors have been treated unfairly compared with others.

 To learn more about CVAs please read our article here.